Frequently Asked Questions

 If you are applying for admission to year 1 of government-funded Bachelor’s Degree programmes and want to be notified of your result earlier, please submit your application for earlier consideration according to the processing rounds here.

-- indicate your acceptance and settle the initial fee before the "last day for payment" displayed in the first debit note of tuition fee of your Notice of Offer;
+- indicate your acceptance and settle the initial fee before the "last day for payment" displayed in the first debit note of your Notice of Offer;

-- settle the remaining tuition fee before the "last day for payment" displayed in the second debit note of tuition fee of your Notice of Offer; and
+- settle the remaining tuition fee before the "last day for payment" displayed in the second debit note of your Notice of Offer; and

-- register at PolyU on the programme registration date as indicated on the Notice of Offer.
-(For conditional offer, you need to complete the procedures for meeting the conditions stated in the Notice of Offer before you come to register.)
+- register online during the programme registration period as indicated on the Notice of Offer.
+(For conditional offer, you need to complete the procedures for meeting the conditions stated in the Notice of Offer before you register online.)

 Otherwise your place will be offered to another applicant.